daidai-ok/dxfconv/README.md

 -   **Upcoming Support**
     - Planning to add support for the MTEXT entity in a future release.
     - Implement our own DXF parser to eliminate reliance on third-party libraries.
+    - Implement our own SVG generator to eliminate reliance on third-party libraries.

 ## Installation